microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Visual-Studio-15-Preview.md

 and some of these defaults must then be set explicitly.
 The required settings are outlined below:

  - `allowJs`: This value must be set to `true` for JavaScript files to be recognized.
-By default this is `false`, as TypeScript compiles to JavaScript, and this is neccesary to avoid the compiler including files it just compiled.
+By default this is `false`, as TypeScript compiles to JavaScript, and this is necessary to avoid the compiler including files it just compiled.
  - `outDir`: This should be set to a location not included in the project, in order that the emitted JavaScript files are not detected and then included in the project (see `exclude` below).
- - `module`: If using modules, this settings tells the compiler which module format the emitted code should use (e.g. `commonjs` for Node or bundlers such as Browserify).
+ - `module`: If using modules, this setting tells the compiler which module format the emitted code should use (e.g. `commonjs` for Node or bundlers such as Browserify).
  - `exclude`: This setting states which folders not to include in the project.
 The output location, as well as non-project folders such as `node_modules` or `temp`, should be added to this setting.
  - `enableAutoDiscovery`: This setting enables the automatic detection and download of definition files as outlined above.
- - `compileOnSave`: This settings tells the compiler if it should recompile any time a source file is saved in Visual Studio.
+ - `compileOnSave`: This setting tells the compiler if it should recompile any time a source file is saved in Visual Studio.

 In order to convert JavaScript files to CommonJS modules in an `./out` folder, settings